DHS-Components/dhs-suite-easy-deploy/README.md

 and this package must be downloaded under /home folder by 'root' user.

-After the download is needed to unzip the package and go inside it where is the installer script:
+After the download it is needed to unzip the package and go inside it where is the installer script:

     unzip /home/dhs-suite-easy-deploy-1.0.0.zip